songololo/phd/README.md

 Completed in 2021, though this work was developed over the span of the preceding five years during the PhD.

-This work is also available through the accompanying papers released in the `arXiv` preprint repository:
+This work is also available through the accompanying papers released in the `arXiv` preprint repository: [https://arxiv.org/a/simons_g_1.html]()
-- links pending.

 ### Dataset preparation: